-The family story begins with Matteo Battuello (1884-1966) who left his native northern Italy village of Favria (north of Turin) in 1906 and arrived at Ellis Island via steamship.
+The family story in Napa Valley begins with Matteo Battuello (1884-1966) who left his native northern Italy village of Favria (north of Turin) in 1906 and arrived at Ellis Island via steamship.
 He moved west, to New Mexico worked in mines and then eventually came to Napa Valley in 1909 following friends from Italy who had previously moved to Napa Valley and who had recommended the region.
 He arrived in 1909 and purchased land north of St. Helena on Ehlers Lane.
 He planted grapes back then, but grapes were not the major crop – rather he grew prunes and walnuts.

 A generational connection to the land is very important in farming; the Battuello’s heritage in Napa Valley dates back to 1909.
 Unfortunately not all families are able to successfully transition both ownership of property and business between generations but the Battuello’s have successfully farmed this land for four generations and it remains under family ownership (with hopefully the 5th generation to eventually take over the operations).

 For a short while, the wines were among a select few small family owned vintners featured for tastings at the Bottle Shop in downtown St. Helena (owned by another very long time Napa Valley winemaking family, the Beringers).
-However the Bottle Shop closed down in 2020.
+However the Bottle Shop closed permanently in 2020 and has since become part of the Orin Swift tasting room.
 Select Battuelo wines are available at Sunshine Market in St. Helena and at several restaurants in Southern California.
-The family has plans to build a small winery near one of their family homes on the property.
-Total production is generally slightly less than 1000 cases.
-For more information, to schedule a private tasting or to join their wine club, visit: www.battuellovineyards.com